derekwang99/DH110-DEREKWANG/web_documentation.md

 ## Introduction

 As a result of the COVID-19 Pandemic, people have had to adapt to the new status quo.
 However, an invisible, vulnerable population is often left out of the discourse: senior citizens.
 Senior citizens need an easy way to use technology to adapt to the isolating circumstances we face today.
-I believe that senior citizens would greatly benefit from an app that promotes socialization and improves mental health.
+I believe that senior citizens would greatly benefit from an app that promotes socialization and is easy to use.
 Building upon these two concepts and incorporating user-centered design for the elder demographic could mean greater accessibility and quality of life for them, especially during these trying times.

 <br>

 ## Design Statement

-The purpose of this project is to create a product that connects local senior citizens with the goal of improving mental health through companionship.
+The purpose of this project is to create a personalized product that connects local senior citizens with the goal of improving mental health through companionship.
 This project aims to make communication between senior citizens more accessible by providing a safe space dedicated to their age group and also aims to create a personalized experience that makes users feel cared for.

 <br>